chroma-sdk/Colore/docs/articles/getting-started.md

 From there you can search online for Packages.
 The NuGet Package manager sadly looks way different depending on the Version of Visual Studio but it should be easy to find Colore.
 Just search for "Colore" and install it.
-After that you should see a Reference being added to "Corale.Colore".
+After that you should see a Reference being added to "Colore".

 ### Pre-release versions
 If you want to test the absolute latest features in Colore, which may not be fully ready for production use yet, you can install pre-release Colore packages from [our MyGet feed][mg].
 You can either install a version manually with the commands listed on the page, or add the feed to your NuGet settings: `https://www.myget.org/F/coralestudios/api/v3/index.json`.